Joe Grayson

-Joseph Nicholas Grayson (born 26 March 1999) is an English professional footballer who plays as a defender or midfielder for club Gateshead.
+Joseph Nicholas Grayson (born 26 March 1999) is an English professional footballer who plays as a defender or midfielder for club Workington.

 Having come through the youth academy at Blackburn Rovers, he spent time on loan with Grimsby Town and Oxford United before signing a permanent contract with Barrow in 2021.
 He has since played for both Dundee and Stockport County on loan.
 After leaving Barrow, Grayson joined Gateshead, with whom he won the FA Trophy with at Wembley.

 Early and personal life

 His father is Simon Grayson.
 He attended Moorland School.

 Career

 Blackburn Rovers

 Grayson joined Blackburn Rovers in the 2014, turning professional in July 2017.
 He made his senior debut on 28 August 2018, in the EFL Cup, in a 4–1 home victory against Lincoln City.
 In doing so him and his father became the third father-son duo to both play for Blackburn Rovers.

 He moved on loan to Grimsby Town in January 2019 for the rest of the season.

 On 1 February 2021, Grayson joined League One side Oxford United on loan until the end of the season.

 On 13 May 2021, Grayson announced on social media that he was being released by Rovers at the end of the 2020–21 season.